An Introduction to Geometric Topology: Curves on surfaces

 We now turn to the general case.

-\begin{prop}[Homotopy implies isotopy] Two non-trivial simple closed curves in $S_g$ are homotopically equivalent if and only if they are isotopic. \end{prop} \begin{proof} Let $\gamma_1$ and $\gamma_2$ be two non-trivial simple closed curves.
+\begin{prop}[Homotopy implies isotopy] Two non-trivial simple closed curves in $S_g$ are homotopic if and only if they are isotopic. \end{prop} \begin{proof} Let $\gamma_1$ and $\gamma_2$ be two non-trivial simple closed curves.
 With a small isotopy we put them in transverse position.
 Since $i(\gamma_1,\gamma_2) = i(\gamma_1,\gamma_1)=0$ the two curves are either disjoint or form some bigon.
-If they form a bigon, we can eliminate it via isotopies as in Fig.~\ref{bigono_proof:fig}-(left) and after finitely many steps we get two disjoint curves.
+If they form a bigon, we can eliminate it via isotopies as in Figure \ref{bigono_proof:fig}-(left) and after finitely many steps we get two disjoint curves.

 The curves $\gamma_1$ and $\gamma_2$ are parallel by Lemma \ref{parallele:lemma}, and we use the annulus they cobound to move $\gamma_2$ isotopically over $\gamma_1$.
 The two curves now have the same support and the same orientation by Proposition \ref{no:inverso:prop}: by Lemma \ref{diffeo:isotopi:lemma} they are isotopic. \end{proof}